 Conventional EPR spectrometer from Bruker (left) with its 1.5-ton electromagnet, as it has been used in spin radical research to date, and the prototype of a portable EPR-on-a-Chip spectrometer (center left).
 The EPR chip, which is only 1 mm2 in size, contains the spin sensor with a diameter of 300 µm (center right).
 This is mounted in the permanent magnet by means of a printed circuit board.
 The size of the prototype is only determined by the permanent magnet.
 On the right the chip is shown in the size ratio to a 2-cent coin.

-The department operates a world-wide unique EPR and NMR laboratory, together with partners from Freie Universät Berlin (FUB) and Max-Planck-Gesellschaft (MPG), and develops new methodologies such as electrically- and optically-detected magnetic resonance.
+The department operates a world-wide unique EPR and NMR laboratory, together with partners from Freie Universät Berlin (FUB) and Max-Planck-Gesellschaft (MPG), and develops new methodologies such as electrically- and optically-detected magnetic resonance, as well as synchrotron-based THz-EPR spectroscopy.
 Since conventional EPR spectrometers work with a fixed excitation frequency, they require an electromagnet that often prevents operando and mobile use.
 To overcome these limitations, the department develops EPR-on-a-Chip (EPRoC), which is a battery driven EPR spectrometer integrated on a square millimeter-sized silicon chip (see Figure above) and enables the use of a permanent magnet.
 With EPRoC, an EPR spectrometer can be easily integrated into the sample environment, leading to a revolution in operando EPR spectroscopy.

 The department has three working groups: